Smellen/SplunkeGSD/README.md

 		- Click 'Next Day'
 		- On the map hover over any team location
 		- Select any inquiry from the location context menu
-		- Relevant information for particular inquiry is displayed
+		- Relevant information for particular inquiry is displayed on the right hand side of the screen

 12. (Feature 16 Intervention Interface) Intervention interface that allows the player to spend resources on interventions to correct or prevent problems.
 	- To see the intervention interface running: